HomeBlog

 It also has a clearer position in AI-assisted discovery than most traditional lead generation firms.
 Where Green Hat helps build brand awareness and market presence, Intelligent Resourcing is built around AI Citation Trust and GEO, which makes the business easier to find, easier to understand and easier to act on during buyer research in environments such as ChatGPT, Perplexity and Google AI Overviews.

-Ownership is another meaningful advantage.
-Workflows are built on the client’s own stack using tools such as Clay and n8n, and the client retains the underlying operating logic.
+Control is another meaningful advantage.
+Workflows are built on the client's own stack using tools such as Clay and n8n, and IR runs and improves them as an ongoing capability.
 For businesses that do not want to stay dependent on an external partner indefinitely, that creates a real commercial difference.
 Growth becomes an internal capability, not just an external service line.

 Where it may fall short